ditlef9/employees-list-aspnet-core/README.md

 1. Install Visual Studio Community: https://visualstudio.microsoft.com
 2. In Visual Studio Code Install Workloads: `ASP.Net and Web Development`

+Clone the repository and open it in Visual Studio Community.

+**Set font size**
+I like to increase the font size from 10 to 11.

+Tools > Options > Enviroment: Fonts and Colors

+* Size: 11

 ## ☁️ 2 Howto deploy to Azure